deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 **++0004++:** And the Hunters themselves?
 I notice we have stopped referring to them as *Discarded.*

-**++Cytoisis++:** It’s time to face facts: they’re no longer under our influence.
+**++Cytosis++:** It’s time to face facts: they’re no longer under our influence.
 They’re no longer a Control Species, and they are likely to make the Substrate situation worse, not better.

 **++0003++:** Meaning that it is now in our best interests to see them destroyed.

 **++Cynosure++:** Agreed.

 **++0004++:** No Gao, no Hunters… no Control Species at all.
 The matterspace situation is alarmingly outside of our control now.
-Surely correcting that is a priority?”
+Surely correcting that is a priority?

 **++0003++:** **0723** is overseeing the development of an industrial-age class 11 Deathworld species a very long way indeed from Human and Gao influence: Approximately eighty thousand lightyears.
 If we can move them toward a hegemonic-purity world government model rather than implementing the classic collectivist/individualist division…